-Share-based compensation expenses decreased by \$263k in Q2 2018 as compared to Q2 2017 due to the vesting of the first tranche of stock options granted in June 2017 whereas there were no such grants of stock options in Q2 2018.
+Share-based compensation expenses increased by \$329k in Q3 2018 as compared to Q3 2017 mainly due the grant of 3.3M stock options to officers, directors and employees in July 2018 whereas there was only a small grant of 300k stock options in comparable 2017 quarter.

-Other income for Q2 2018 decreased by \$244k as compared to Q2 2017 mainly due to the Company recognizing a \$293k unrealized loss in the current quarter on its Sarama marketable securities as compared to \$nil in Q2 2017, offset by an increase in interest income earned on cash balances following the completion of the 2018 Private Placement.
+Other income for Q3 2018 decreased by \$1.6M as compared to Q3 2017 mainly due to the Company recognizing a gain of \$1.4M on the sale of the Bondi project to Sarama Resources Ltd. ("Sarama") in Q3 2017 whereas it recognized a \$334k mark-to-market unrealized loss in the current quarter on its Sarama marketable securities, offset by an increase of \$160k in interest income earned on a higher average cash balance following the completion of the Company's private placement of common shares for gross proceeds of C\$44.9M in April 2018 ("2018 Private Placement").

-Exploration and evaluation costs for H1 2018 increased by \$1.2M as compared to the prior-year period mainly due to the larger 2018 RC and diamond drilling program which came to an end in June 2018 (15,340 m of RC drilling as well as 8,673 m of diamond drilling for 2018), consultant costs for the FS update initiated in Q1 2018 and from the RAP planning activities at Bomboré undertaken in the current year.
+Exploration and evaluation costs for the nine month period ended September 30, 2018 increased by \$1.4M as compared to the prior year mainly due to the consultant costs for the FS update initiated in Q1 2018, which was subsequently completed in Q3 2018, and from the RAP planning activities at Bomboré undertaken in the current year.

-G&A costs for the H1 2018 increased by \$315k as compared to the prior-year period primarily from the following changes:
+G&A costs for the nine month period ended September 30, 2018 increased by \$405k as compared to the prior year period primarily due to:

-- an increase in general and office costs of \$273k due mainly to increased business travel to and activities in Burkina Faso; increased rent with the new Vancouver office; and IT equipment upgrades; and - an increase in investor relations & travel costs of \$17k due to more attendance at investor conferences when compared to the prior year period.
+- an increase in general and office costs of \$272k related to increased business travel to and activities in Burkina Faso; increased rent associated with the new Vancouver office, IT equipment upgrades and in-country general supplies and maintenance; - an increase in professional fees of \$72k due mainly to recruiting costs to fill key project positions and consulting services for the Company's new VP of Corporate Development; and - an increase in public company related costs of \$24k resulting from the addition of new directors in 2018.

-Share-based compensation expenses in the H1 2018 increased by \$145k from the same period in 2017 due to accelerated vesting of options granted to a former director in the current year.
+Share-based compensation expenses during the nine months ended September 30, 2018 increased by \$475k as compared to the same period in 2017 due to the grant of 4.4M stock options to officers, directors and employees as well as accelerated vesting of options granted to a former director in the current year.